-California State University (CSU) awards Bachelor’s, Master’s degrees, and Educational Doctorates
+- California State University (CSU) award Bachelor’s, Master’s degrees, and Educational Doctorates

-University of California (UC) awards Bachelor’s, Master’s, Doctorates and professional degrees
+- University of California (UC) award Bachelor’s, Master’s, Doctorates and professional degrees

-SMC prepares students so they will be eligible to transfer to the university with junior (third year) standing.
+SMC prepares students so they will be eligible to transfer to the university with junior standing.
 Community colleges like SMC are generally considered the first two years of the university.

-Do all SMC courses transfer to the university?
+Do all SMC courses transfer to CSU and UC campuses?

-No, not all SMC courses will transfer.
-For the UC and CSU schools, students can determine if the course will transfer to the university by checking the SMC Catalog.
+No, not all SMC courses will transfer to UCs/CSUs.
+For the UC and CSU schools, students can determine if the course will transfer by checking the SMC Catalog.